Frequently Asked Questions

 There is actually an application to become a trip chaperone.
 Care and consideration is taken in choosing chaperones, including demographic needs of the participating singers.
 No one is guaranteed a chaperone designation, but we try our best to ensure that children are safe and happy.
 We travel with one adult per three singers, or an adult in each room.

 Volunteers are ALWAYS welcome, but are channeled through each of the officers in charge of separate activities.
-There is a required parent meeting after the first rehearsal (first Tuesday after Labor Day), and parents are encouraged to sign up for their areas of interest.
+There is a required parent meeting after the first rehearsal, and parents are encouraged to sign up for their areas of interest.
 Additional requests should go through the Director or the President of the Board.